tgm-team/tgm/README.md

 ## About The Project

-TGM is a research library designed to accelerate training workloads over dynamic graphs and facilitate prototyping of temporal graph learning methods.
+TGM is a research library for temporal graph learning, designed to accelerate training on dynamic graphs while enabling rapid prototyping of new methods.

-Our main goal is to provide an efficient abstraction over dynamic graphs to enable new practitioners to quickly contribute to research in the field.
-We natively support both discrete and continuous-time graphs.
+It provides a unified abstraction for both discrete and continuous-time graphs, supporting diverse tasks across link, node, and graph-level prediction.

 > \[!NOTE\]
 > TGM is in beta, and may introduce breaking changes.

 ### Library Highlights

-- :zap: It's not that fast yet but it will be soon :)
+- First unified temporal graph library supporting both continuous-time and discrete-time graphs, with 8+ methods across diverse architectures
-- :hourglass_flowing_sand: First library to support both discrete and continuous-time graphs
+- Time-first API: native support for temporal granularity, graph discretization, and snapshot iteration
-- :wrench: Built-in support for [TGB datasets](https://tgb.complexdatalab.com/), MRR-based link prediction, Node Property Prediction and Graph level tasks
+- Efficiency: ~7.8× faster training and ~175× faster graph discretization compared to existing research libraries
-- :sparkles: Modular, intuitive API for rapid model prototyping
+- Research-oriented: modular hook framework standardizes TG transforms and supports a broad range of tasks (link, node, and graph-level prediction)
-- :atom: Efficient dataloading with edge and time-based batching
+- Built-in support for popular datasets (e.g., [TGB datasets](https://tgb.complexdatalab.com/))
-- :heavy_check_mark: Validated implementations of popular TG methods
+- Validated implementations of popular methods (TGAT, TGN, etc.)

 ### Supported Methods